pytorch/serve/examples/README.md

 # TorchServe Examples

-The following are examples on how to create and serve model archives [mar] with TorchServe.
+The following are examples on how to create and serve model archives with TorchServe.

 ## Creating mar file for eager mode model

 Following are the steps to create a torch-model-archive (.mar) to execute an eager mode torch model in TorchServe :

 * Pre-requisites to create a torch model archive (.mar) :
     * serialized-file (.pt) : This file represents the state_dict in case of eager mode model.
     * model-file (.py) : This file contains model class extended from torch nn.modules representing the model architecture.
 This parameter is mandatory for eager mode models.
 This file must contain only one class definition extended from torch.nn.modules